The Zampogna and Traditional Musical Instruments

 The Festival of the Zampogna in Villa Latina in the Val di Comino

-Here are some photos of other hand-made musical instruments that are traditional of this area of the Val di Comino.
+Below are also some photos of other hand-made musical instruments traditional of this area.